nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 ## Copy emails from previous .maildir using rsync (fast)

-1. create the email user: js@lastlog.de in the abstraction and 'nixos-rebuild switch'
+1. create the email user: js@lastlog.de in the abstraction and run `nixos-rebuild switch`

-2. rsync .maildir/ /var/lib/virtualMail/lastlog.de/users/js/mail/
+2. `rsync .maildir/* /var/lib/virtualMail/lastlog.de/users/js/mail/`

-3. chown virtualMail:virtualMail /var/lib/virtualMail/lastlog.de/users/js/mail -r
+3. `chown virtualMail:virtualMail /var/lib/virtualMail/lastlog.de/users/js/mail -r`

 # Backups

+You should take care of these files:

 * /etc/nixos/configuration.nix
 * revision of `nixpkgs` and `nixcloud-webservices` you were using
 * your DNS configuration

+all files from:

-* /var/lib/dkim/keys/ <- all files from here
+* /var/lib/dkim/keys/
-* /var/lib/virtualMail/ <- all files form here
+* /var/lib/virtualMail/

 # Links